My Paramedic Career

 I started my teaching career as a contract instructor with the Sunnybrook Centre for Prehospital Medicine providing contiuing medical education to paramedics in the Greater Toronto Area in the fall of 2010.

 I later held part-time faculty positions in the School of Community of Health Studies at Centennial College and the Faculty of Helath Sciences at Humber College, where I taught in the primary care and advanced care paramedic programs, respectively.
-Between 2011 and 2016 (Centennial College), I was responsible for curriculum development, didactic and simulation-based instruction, and assessment of learning for a variety of core paramedic science courses.
+At Centennial College, I was responsible for curriculum development, didactic and simulation-based instruction, and assessment of learning for a variety of core paramedic science courses.
 At Humber College, I taught professional practice and ethical issues, including research methods to advanced care paramedic students.

 My teaching philosophy blends social learning and cognitive psychology approaches that scaffold new content through a process called schema elaboration.
 This technique leverages the science of associative memory formation to help learners integrate new information.
 At the same time, social learning approaches emphasize the broader context in which learning occurs, and focus on creating safe, collaborative learning environments.